PHPOpenDocs/PHPOpenDocs/src/Learning/docs/best_practice_exceptions.md

 }
 ```

-By adding a static named constructor, the details of the message can be inside the exception
+By adding a static named constructor, the details of the message can be inside the exception:

 ```php
 class InvalidValueException extends \Exception